osmond-lab/eeb314/docs/lectures/lecture-06.md

 ### Phase-planes and vector fields

 So why did we introduce the Lotka-Volterra model?
 Well, **phase-plane diagrams** are plots of one variable against another ($n_1$ vs. $n_2$), on which we can plot **vector fields**, vectors originating from many different starting conditions that indicate the direction and magnitude of change in the two variables.
-With this we can graphically investigate the dynamics of the Lotka-Volterra model by first defining the rates of change $\Delta$ in both $n_1$ and $n_2$ and then choosing some parameter values to explore.
+With this we can graphically investigate the dynamics of the Lotka-Volterra model by first defining the rates of change in our two variables, $\Delta n_1$ and $\Delta n_2$ and then choosing some parameter values to explore.

 $$
 \Delta n_1 \equiv n_1(t+1) - n_1(t) = n_1(t)r_1\left(1 - \frac{n_1(t) + \alpha_{12}n_2(t)}{K_1}\right)